kakao/n2/docs/benchmark.md

 The three libraries do not show much difference in memory usage.

 ## Conclusion
-This is a summary of a benchmark.

-In terms of indexing performance, N2 will perform better than others on multi-core CPUs machine.
-The annoy is also good a choice especially for small datasets that can be handled well by a single thread.
-But as you can see the experimental results, N2 will be a better choice if the dataset is large and fast indexing speed is needed.
-In fact, indexing performance is not critical in most cases where the dataset is small.
+In short, on multi-core CPU, N2 performs best.  annoy is a good choice for small datasets that can be handled by a single thread.
+However, when dataset is large, where high indexing performance is critical, N2 is where to go.
+N2 runs almost 2x faster than annoy.

-If you need high precision, the nmslib and N2, which use the hnsw algorithm, are the best choice.
-In the experiments, N2 shows almost 2x faster than the annoy.
+When high precision is required, both nmslib and N2 are good.